RFH HEALTH & WELLNESS CENTER

 These daughter cells either become new stem cells (self-renewal) or become specialized cells (differentiation) with a more specific function, such as blood cells, brain cells, heart muscle cells, or bone cells.
 No other cell in the body has the natural ability to generate new cell types.

 Racing for Heroes’ partners only utilizes Perinatal stem cells.
 Researchers have discovered stem cells in amniotic fluid as well as umbilical cord blood.
 These stem cells also have the ability to change into specialized cells.
 Amniotic fluid fills the sac that surrounds and protects a developing fetus in the uterus.
 Researchers have identified stem cells in samples of amniotic fluid drawn from pregnant women to test for abnormalities — a procedure called amniocentesis.

 Your body’s tissues need an adequate supply of oxygen to function.
 When tissue is injured, it requires even more oxygen to survive.
 Hyperbaric oxygen therapy increases the amount of oxygen your blood can carry.
 With repeated scheduled treatments, the temporary extra high oxygen levels encourage normal tissue oxygen levels, even after the therapy is completed.

 Hyperbaric oxygen therapy is used to treat several medical conditions.
-Hyperbaric oxygen therapy may help if you if you have one of the following conditions:
+Hyperbaric oxygen therapy may help if you have one of the following conditions: